top of page

 Toward a Formal Research Security Strategy

 • Collaborative work with sector bodies to begin mapping the ecosystem started last year.
-This is the first public commitment to a formal research security strategy.
+The NSS is the first public commitment to a formal research security strategy.

 • The new strategy is expected to focus on: